MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

     ![Find the setting for run-only users.](media/tips-flow2.png "Find the setting for run-only users")

-1. You'll see all the connections in the child flow.
+1. You see all the connections in the child flow.
 For each one except Microsoft Dataverse, change the value to **Use this connection (userPrincipalName\@company.com)**.
 For Microsoft Dataverse, leave the value blank.
 1. If there's no connection for any of the connectors, go to **Data** > **Connections**, and create one for the connector.

     ![Configure run-only users.](media/tips-flow1.png "Configure run only users")